GRANTS PROVIDE A WORK-BASED LEARNING SUMMER PROGRAM FOR CJR STUDENTS IN WATERBURY

 NOTE: This program provides many wonderful photo opportunities.
-To request a photograph or arrange a photo opportunity, please contact Hedy Barton (email@example.com); or by phone: (860) 567-9423.
+To request a photograph or arrange a photo opportunity this week or next, please contact Hedy Barton (email@example.com); or by phone: (860) 567-9423.

 Founded in 1904, the Connecticut Junior Republic (CJR) provides care, treatment, education and family support for vulnerable at-risk, special needs and troubled young people so they may become productive and fulfilled members of their homes, schools and communities.
-Today, the organization’s combined programs serve nearly 2,000 boys and girls annually in 13 locations throughout Connecticut.
+Today, the organization’s combined programs serve approximately 1,500 boys and girls annually.

-The Junior Republic conducts three residential programs for court-referred young men on its Litchfield campus, and longer term care at its Group Home in Winchester and REGIONS Program in Waterbury.
+The Junior Republic conducts three residential programs for young men on its Litchfield campus, and provides longer term care at its Group Home in Winchester and REGIONS Program in Waterbury.
 Regular, special, vocational and alternative education programs are provided for boys from communities throughout Connecticut at CJR’s Cable Academic and Vocational Education Center, which is located on its Litchfield campus.
 Enhancement, transition and related services are also provided.
-CJR also provides educational services for girls at its new Cable Academic and Vocational Education Center in Bristol.
+CJR also provides educational services for girls at its Cable Academic and Vocational Education Center in Bristol.

-A broad spectrum of prevention, early intervention, family support, and intensive, home-based service and aftercare programs are provided for boys and girls through CJR’s community locations in Danbury, East Hartford, Meriden, New Britain, New London, Torrington and Waterbury.
+A broad spectrum of prevention, early intervention, family support, substance abuse treatment, and intensive, home-based therapy and aftercare programs are provided for boys and girls through CJR’s community locations in Danbury, East Hartford, Meriden, New Britain, New London, Torrington and Waterbury.
 Behavioral and mental health services are provided in most of these locations, as well as on CJR’s Litchfield campus and at the Gilbert School in Winsted by special arrangement.

 A private charitable organization, the Connecticut Junior Republic is accredited by the Council on Accreditation (COA) and the New England Association of Schools and Colleges (NEASC).
 CJR is supported by gifts from individuals, businesses, foundations and organizations, and through service contracts funded by the Judicial Branch Court Support Services Division (JBCSSD), the Connecticut Department of Children and Families (DCF), the Connecticut Department of Social Services (DSS), and by Connecticut’s public schools.
 For further information, please contact Hedy Barton, Director of Development and Public Relations (860) 567-9423, extension 252; or by email: firstname.lastname@example.org.